-Once all the forms are completed for both the sponsoring group and for the refugee(s), the sponsor must send the completed files and supporting documentation to the SAH via OneDrive, Dropbox, or their preferred file transfer method.
+Once the forms are completed for both the sponsoring group and for the refugee(s), the sponsor must send the completed files and supporting documentation to the SAH via OneDrive, Dropbox, or their preferred file transfer method.

-If the application package is not complete, you will get notification to complete within a given date.
+If the application package is not complete, we will get notification to complete within a given date.
 If missing information is not supplied within the given time frame, the application will be returned, and the sponsor will need to submit a new, complete application.

 If they are approved, both the sponsor and the refugee will receive a notification (a 3rd email for the sponsors), and the information from the application forms will be entered into IRCC's data base system before the application package is sent to the appropriate visa office abroad.
 Processing times vary, and current wait times can be checked here.